Bernardino of Siena: Franciscan Vicar General

 Soon thereafter, he withdrew again to Serracapriola to compose a further series of sermons.
 He resumed his missionary labours in 1436 but was forced to abandon them when he became vicar-general of the Observant branch of the Franciscans in Italy in 1438.

 Bernardino had worked to grow the Observants from the outset of his religious life: although he was not in fact its founder (the origins of the Observants, or Zelanti, can be traced back to the middle of the fourteenth century).
 Nevertheless, Bernardino became to the Observants what Saint Bernard had been to the Cistercians, their principal support and indefatigable propagator.
 Instead of one hundred and thirty Friars constituting the Observance in Italy at Bernardino's reception into the order, it counted over four thousand shortly before his death.
 Bernardino also founded, or reformed, at least three hundred convents of Friars.
-He sent missionaries to different parts of Asia, and it was largely through his efforts that many ambassadors from different schismatical nations attended the Council of Florence, in which we find him addressing the assembled Fathers in Greek.
+He sent missionaries to different parts of Asia, and it was largely through his efforts that many ambassadors from different schismatical nations attended the Council of Florence, where he addressed the assembled Fathers in Greek.

 Being Vicar General inevitably cut back his opportunities to preach, but he continued to speak to the public when he could.
 Having in 1442 persuaded the Pope to finally accept his resignation as Vicar-General so that he might give himself more undividedly to preaching, Bernardino again resumed his missionary work.
-Despite the papal bull issued by Pope Eugene IV in 1443, "Illius qui se pro divini", which charged Bernardino to preach the indulgence for the Crusade against the Turks, there is no record of his having done so.
+Despite the papal bull issued by Pope Eugene IV in 1443, Illius qui se pro divini, which charged Bernardino to preach the indulgence for the Crusade against the Turks, there is no record of his having done so.
 In 1444, notwithstanding his increasing infirmities, Bernardino, desirous that there should be no part of Italy which had not heard his voice, set out to the Kingdom of Naples.

 Bernardino died that year at L'Aquila in Abruzzo and is buried in the Basilica of San Bernardino.
 According to tradition, his grave continued to leak blood until two factions of the city achieved reconciliation.